mehulagg/gitlab_test/doc/ci/introduction/index.md

 the CI/CD pipeline set for your project is triggered.
 By doing so, GitLab CI/CD:

-- Runs automated scripts (sequential or parallel):
+- Runs automated scripts (sequential or parallel) to:
   - Build and test your app.
   - Deploy to a staging environment.
-  - Preview the changes with Review Apps.
+  - Preview the changes per merge request with Review Apps, as you would see in your `localhost`.

 Once you're happy with your implementation:

 - Get your code reviewed and approved.
 - Merge the feature branch into the default branch.
   - GitLab CI/CD deploys your changes automatically to a production environment.
--  And finally you and your team can easily roll it back if something goes wrong.
+-  And finally, you and your team can easily roll it back if something goes wrong.

 GitLab CI/CD is capable of a doing a lot more, but this workflow exemplifies GitLab's ability to track the entire process,